Where to Eat in Rome in August – updated August 2020

 Okay, so this isn’t exactly a restaurant, but it is a pizzeria that serves a variety of pizzas by the slice.
 The ovens at La Renella burn all summer long, even on August 15.
 Another bonus is that La Renella is open until 2 am, so if you’re craving a late-night snack after a night out in Trastevere, this is the place to please your stomach.

 Open Baladin in the Center

-Open Baladin deserves to be on this list even though it’ll be closed for a week in August (from the 11th to 18th).
+Open Baladin deserves to be on this list even though it’ll close for a week in August (from the 11th to 18th).
 Entering the cool restaurant on a hot day and sitting down for some chips, burger and cold microbrewed beer feels like its own holiday.
-While you’re sitting at the bar or on a vintage couch you’ll no doubt forget about how hot it is outside.
+While you’re sitting at the bar or on a vintage couch you’ll surely forget about how hot it is outside.

 Roscioli in the Center

-This place off the Via dei Giubbonari looks more like a high-end alimentari from the outside.
-Hanging prosciutto legs frame the window, and the cheeses are luxuriously displayed in the glass case that runs along the front.
-But go inside and you’ll find a restaurant that serves renowned pasta dishes like carbonara.
-Of course you can also come here to get your dried meats and fresh cheeses during August.
+This place on Via dei Giubbonari looks more like a high-end alimentari (small daily grocer) from the outside.
+Hanging prosciutto legs that frame the window.
+Luxurious cheeses decorate the glass case that runs along the front.
+But if you go inside you’ll find a restaurant that serves renowned pasta dishes like carbonara.
+Of course, you can also come here to get your dried meats and fresh cheeses during August.
 Roscioli isn’t open on Sundays or on August 15.

 Antico Arco near Monteverde Vecchio